Can Narcissists Love: 10 Brutal Facts On Narcissistic Love

 2. Their love is transactional love.

-Narcissists expect you to put their needs first.
+Narcissists expect you to put their needs over yours and serve them without question.

-They will give you love as long as you give them their validation.
-It’s difficult to romance them since they constantly belittle you for “disrespecting” them.
+They will give you love as long as you satisfy their narcissistic supply needs.
+To keep you in line, they constantly criticize you for “disrespecting” the relationship.

 3. They crave to boost their self-esteem (ego).

-Narcissists use their “love” as a tool to bind you in the relationship and boost their ego.
+Narcissists use their “love” as a tool to bind you in the relationship.

 4. Narcissists lack empathy and compassion.